| ||Format||Pages||Price|| |

-The damage to a geomembrane can be detected using electrical leak location systems.
-Such systems have been used successfully to locate leaks in electrically-insulating geomembranes such as polyethylene, polypropylene, polyvinyl chloride, chlorosulfonated polyethylene and bituminous geomembranes installed in basins, ponds, tanks, ore and waste pads, and landfill cells.
+4.6 Electrical leak location methods are an effective and proven quality assurance measure to locate leaks.
+Such methods have been used successfully to locate leaks in electrically insulating geomembranes such as polyethylene, polypropylene, polyvinyl chloride, chlorosulfonated polyethylene, and bituminous geomembranes installed in basins, ponds, tanks, ore and waste pads, and landfill cells.

-The principle behind these techniques is to place a voltage across a synthetic geomembrane and then locate areas where electrical current flows through discontinuities in the geomembrane (as shown schematically in Fig. 1).
-Other electrical leak paths such as prevent pipe penetrations, flange bolts, steel drains, and batten strips on concrete and other extraneous electrical paths should be electrically isolated or insulated to prevent masking of leak signals caused by electrical current flowing through those electrical paths.
+4.7 The principle behind these techniques is to place a voltage across a sufficiently electrically insulating geomembrane and then locate areas where electrical current flows through leaks in the geomembrane (as shown schematically in ).
+Other electrical leak paths such as pipe penetrations, flange bolts, steel drains, and batten strips on concrete and other extraneous electrical paths should be electrically isolated or insulated to prevent masking of leak signals caused by electrical short-circuiting through those preferential electrical paths.
 The only electrical paths should be through leaks in the geomembrane.
-This electric detection method of locating leaks in geomembranes can be performed on exposed geomembranes, on geomembranes covered with water or on geomembranes covered with an earthen material layer, or both.
+These electrical detection methods for locating leaks in geomembranes can be performed on exposed geomembranes, on geomembranes covered with water, or on geomembranes covered with an earthen material layer.

-1.1 This standard guide is intended to assist individuals or groups in assessing different options available for locating leaks in installed geomembranes using electrical methods.
-For clarity, this document uses the term leak to mean holes, punctures, tears, knife cuts, seam defects, cracks and similar breaches through an installed geomembrane.
+1.1 This guide is intended to assist individuals or groups in assessing different options available for locating leaks in installed geomembranes using electrical methods.
+For clarity, this guide uses the term “leak” to mean holes, punctures, tears, knife cuts, seam defects, cracks, and similar breaches in an installed geomembrane (as defined in ).